open-ephys/ephys-course/source/EEA/exday1TA.rst

   3A: The current should increase with decreased circuit resistance.
 The current change affects the entire circuit; current is the same everywhere.

+  Decreasing the resistance of any of the two resistors increases the current since they are in series and V = I * (R1+R2).
+Changing the ratio of the resistors changes the voltage drop over each resistor.

 4. Resistors
 ###################################
 Here’s another simulation demonstrating Ohm’s law.
 This time, the current moves from a 5 Volt voltage source (bright green) into ground (grey, earth), across one of two resistors.
 The resistors are 'in parallel' as current can flow cross over one *or* the other resistor.